ottis/inrt/README.md

       new inrt.scroller({elementId: "viewport"});
     </script>

+Once added to your page, set the width/height of your viewport and add

+    overflow: hidden / scroll

+inrt.js supports native scrollbars, and will update them relative to the movement

 ### Options

 inrt.js comes with some configurable options, so you can tweak them to suit your needs.
 These are as follows: